trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tca.md

 To create a new TCA based on Counter Group, Login as *User*,

 :::info navigation
-Go to Alerts-> Threshold Crossing Alerts-> Configure-> New Threshold Crossing Alert
+:point_right: Go to Alerts&rarr; Threshold Crossing Alerts&rarr; Configure&rarr; New Threshold Crossing Alert
 :::

 TCA configuration form opens up.
 Fill in the threshold conditions for alerts to be generated with the help of the following fields and their description.